• home

 Abu Simbel highlights

-• Holy of the Holies: the sacred inner chamber of the temple is precisely aligned so that sunlight illuminates the gods inside on just 2 dates a year, a true astronomical accomplishment
+• Holy of the Holies: the sacred inner chamber is precisely aligned so that sunlight penetrates deep into the temple on just two days each year, illuminating the statues of Ra-Horakhty, Amun-Ra, and Ramesses II (deified as a god), while the god of the underworld, Ptah, remains in darkness— a remarkable astronomical accomplishment

-• Temple of Nefertari: this smaller temple adjacent to the Great Temple was dedicated to Queen Nefertari, Ramesses II’s most beloved wife— one of the very few temples in Egypt to honour a royal wife alongside a pharaoh
+• Temple of Nefertari: this smaller temple adjacent to the Great Temple was dedicated to Queen Nefertari, Ramesses II’s most beloved wife, and is one of very few temples in Egypt built to honour a royal wife alongside a pharaoh

 Hypostyle Hall in Karnak Temple